nebrius/simple-analytics/README.md

 ```[sudo] simple-analytics -a```

 This will create the salted and hashed (via pbkdf2) authentication file at ```/etc/simple-analytics/auth```.
 You can optionally specify a path specifying where to store the authentication information.
+You can change your password at any time by re-running this command.

 Once this is done, to start the server run: